-Chapter 3: About Upgrading Fortify ScanCentral Components
+Chapter 3: About Upgrading ScanCentral SAST Components

-Fortify ScanCentral-related functionality in Fortify Software Security Center requires an updated ScanCentral Controller and sensors.
+ScanCentral SAST-related functionality in Fortify Software Security Center requires an updated ScanCentral SAST Controller and sensors.
 If you do not need sensor metrics, you can use sensor versions earlier than version 16.10.
-You can use existing Fortify ScanCentral clients without limiting functionality (unless you want to specify that a scan request from a client target a specific sensor pool).
-If you need remote translation and scan functionality, use ScanCentral client, sensor, and Controller version 19.1.0 or later.
+You can use existing ScanCentral SAST clients without limiting functionality (unless you want to specify that a scan request from a client target a specific sensor pool).
+If you need remote translation and scan functionality, use client, sensor, and Controller 19.1.0 or later version.

 Important!
-You must upgrade the Controller before you upgrade the Fortify ScanCentral sensors and clients, and before you upgrade the Fortify Software Security Center server.
+You must upgrade the Controller before you upgrade the ScanCentral SAST sensors and clients, and before you upgrade the Fortify Software Security Center server.

 Caution!
-A version 20.1.0 ScanCentral sensor does not support packages generated by version 19.2.0 clients.
-If you want to offload translation for scan projects uploaded by CloudScan client 19.2.0, do not upgrade your sensors to version 20.1.0.
+A version 20.2.0 sensor does not support packages generated by version 20.1.0 clients.
+If you want to offload translation for scan projects uploaded by CloudScan client 19.2.0, do not upgrade your sensors to ScanCentral SAST version 20.2.0.